Chief of Staff and Vice President for Communication

 Wright earned her B.A. in journalism and German at Wartburg College in Waverly, Iowa, in 1987 and her M.S. in journalism from Columbia University in 1990.
 She has completed doctoral coursework in sociology, communication and higher education administration at the University at Albany.
 She resides in New Paltz with her husband, Lee, who is a SUNY New Paltz alumnus.

-Rich began his professional career working for Former Congressman John Hall from 2008 to 2011, initially as a Staff Assistant and then as a District Representative.
-He led outreach efforts to constituents within the Congressman’s district, which included parts of Dutchess, Orange, Rockland, Westchester, and all of Putnam counties.
-Rich interacted with local, state, and federal officials, business/community members, and other stakeholders on issues affecting the district.
-He also handled economic development projects, managed individual constituent casework issues, and planned/executed events on behalf of the Congressman.
+Winters began his professional career working for Former Congressman John Hall from 2008 to 2011, initially as a staff assistant and then as a district representative.
+He led outreach efforts to constituents within the congressman’s district that included parts or all of several counties in the Hudson Valley.
+He interacted with local, state, and federal officials, business/community members, and other stakeholders on issues affecting the district.
+He also guided economic development projects, managed individual constituent casework issues, and designed and executed events on behalf of the congressman.

-Rich is a proud graduate of SUNY New Paltz, earning his Bachelor of Arts in Political Science in 2008.
-He received his Master of Arts in Higher Education Administration from Stony Brook University in December 2013.
-Rich currently resides in Wappingers Falls with his wife, Alex, also a 2009 graduate of New Paltz.
+Winters is a proud graduate of SUNY New Paltz.
+He earned his Bachelor of Arts in political science in 2008, and a Master of Arts in higher education administration from Stony Brook University in 2013.
+He resides in Wappingers Falls with his wife, Alex, a 2009 SUNY New Paltz alumna, and their son, Logan.

 Phone: (845) 257-3288